Jess Española: Early life and education

 Española was born in Caloocan, then in the province of Rizal (now Metro Manila), on December 23, 1959, and raised temporarily.
 He is conceived out of wedlock as a product of rape between his Kapampangan teenage mother, when she was a high school student, and the father of one of her classmates.
 His first name, Jesus, was named by his mother's friend in Caloocan.

 Before his birth, his mother and her elder sister lived in Guimaras during the Japanese occupation of the Philippines in almost two years prior as her father and grandfather were killed during the war.
 At his mother's age of sixteen, she left from Guimaras to Manila, went to search for her mother and took a job as a maid like her mother was, but she could go to school.
 Despite her popularity in school, she was raped by the father of one of her classmates, although she kept her secret from her mother, resulting to her pregnancy; leaving to Caloocan without her, she was adopted by her friend to raise him properly.
 She later married a man from Pampanga, a town they moved in when he was at the age of nine.

 Before he enters and graduated elementary at Pampanga as a valedictorian, his stepfather forced him to work to the farm, but he ran away from his family as a result to pursue his dream.
 During his teenage years, he experienced hunger during high school while working as a dishwasher to earn enough money.
-After graduating high school, he attended the University of the Philippines for Fine Arts to study animation and layout design, but only he majored in painting.
+After graduating high school, he attended the University of the Philippines Diliman for Fine Arts to study animation and layout design, but only he majored in painting.